lukashalim/Notes/MarketingPartThree.md

  - You generate another fractional factorial design and assess the acceptability of its profiles/treatments (many profiles are possible).

 *Price and Brand always interact*

+Validating the model
+- Only run the model with the efficient design dataset.
+Have a few additional treatment which are used as a hold-out, so that you can validate your model.